The Darling Apron

 Here are some tips & tricks for the ingredients needed for this recipe.
 Find exact measurements in the recipe card below!

-• Ground beef - A lean, 90/10 or 80/20 ground beef will work fine as it is mixed with other ingredients to ensure it doesn't dry out.
+• Ground beef - A lean, 90/10 or 80/20 hamburger will work fine as it is mixed with other ingredients to ensure it doesn't dry out.

 • Sauerkraut - Store-bought in the can or jar is great.
 Do you grow your own cabbage and make your own?
 Even better!
-Sauerkraut is rich is probiotics that are great for gut health!
-The flavor is unmistakable and delicious!
+Sauerkraut is rich is probiotics that are great for gut health.
+Fresh, bagged kraut tends to have a milder flavor than canned.

 • Egg noodles - I prefer wide egg noodles for casseroles.
 Did I mention you don't even have to cook these before adding them to the casserole?
 It's a game-changer.
 Yay for fewer dishes!